Find the answers to all your questions about applying for employment and the application process.

 - If you are the top candidate, you will receive an offer.
 In addition, a background check will be conducted.

 Important things to understand

-- Because the applicant pool is highly competitive at UNL, simply meeting the minimum qualifications does not guarantee an interview.
+- Because the applicant pool is highly competitive at the University of Nebraska, simply meeting the minimum qualifications does not guarantee an interview.